Something about a deep voice defines a grown (read - big) man.

 Could Lifting Weights Deepen Your Voice?

-But weight lifting may impact your voice transformation in some manner because, besides vocal folds thickness, the depth of your voice is affected by how much air is allowed to resonate.
+Weight lifting may impact your voice transformation in some manner because, besides vocal fold thickness, the depth of your voice is affected by how much air is allowed to resonate.

 “A strong, balanced core musculature provides exceptional support for your singing technique.”